open-socialism/open-socialism-site/introduction.md

 ### Align self interest with the greater good

-Humans need the ability to strive and reap benefits, however by itself, this isn’t necessarily good for society.
+Humans need the ability to strive and reap benefits, however by itself, this isn't necessarily good for society.
 Not only do people need to be motivated, they ideally should be motivated towards the greater good of all.
 Therefore 'success' for an individual is also 'success' for society.

 In a directed cooperative society it is possible to perform this alignment.
 It is far more difficult with a selfish base system.